 - There is no one face of food insecurity.
 The need varies among children, older adults, people with disabilities, veterans, the working poor, and others, as does the best way of reaching them.

-- Making tradeoff decisions between paying for food and other basic needs such as medical bills and housing is common among Food Depository clients.
+- Making tradeoff decisions between paying for food and other basic needs such as medical bills and housing is common among individuals and families who turn to us for food.